l900416/LTChat/LTChatDemo/Pods/Target Support Files/Pods-LTChatDemo/Pods-LTChatDemo-acknowledgements.markdown

 #    this software without specific prior written permission.
 #
 #
-# THIS SOFTWARE IS PROVIDED BY INTEL CORPORATION ""AS IS"" AND ANY
+# THIS SOFTWARE IS PROVIDED BY INTEL CORPORATION &quot;&quot;AS IS&quot;&quot; AND ANY
 # EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE
 # IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR
 # PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL INTEL CORPORATION OR